ekapolc/ASR_classproject/README.md

 # Things you need to know to complete the class project for ASR class

+**This tutorial assumes you are using the kaldi docker image from burin010n/kaldi for any Kaldi commands.**

 This repository is divided into 4 parts.
 You should complete them in order

 **1. Kaldi tutorial on yes/no utterances [yesno](yesnotutorial)**